Understanding No-Fault Divorce in New York

 - Living apart for one year as per a judgment of separation

 With these new changes, spouses can now end their marriage without citing specific grounds or admitting to any instances of wrongdoing, and without having to wait for the one-year separation period.
-In a no-fault divorce, a spouse need only testify that their marriage has been “irretrievably broken” for no less than six months.
+In a no-fault divorce, a spouse need only testify that the marriage has been “irretrievably broken” for no less than six months.

 This new provision means that couples no longer have to endure court battles over who is to blame when a marriage doesn’t work.
-The option for no-fault divorces can potentially make it easier for couples to come to an amicable resolution without having to look for blame.
+The option for no-fault divorces can potentially make it easier for couples to reach an amicable resolution without having to look for blame.
 To learn more about no-fault divorce, contact our firm today.